tbawel/beer-favorites/README.md

 ## General Notes
-Commit & push to your new branch often, especially after the first set up steps!
+Commit & push to your new branch often, especially after the first set up steps.